-In an effort to provide a maximum amount of support to field staff in assuring the safe, professional handling of weapons, this district shall appoint a district firearms officer.
+In an effort to provide a maximum amount of support to field staff in assuring the safe, professional handling of weapons, this district shall appoint a district firearm officer.
 This officer will be trained to become a certified firearms instructor.
-In addition to normal probation duties, his responsibilities will include:
+In addition to normal duties, his responsibilities will include:

-a.
-Acting as a resource person to the office in the areas of firearms policy, safety and training;

-b.
-Conducting the training in the use and handling of firearms in the classroom and on the range;

-c.
-Maintaining district firearms training records;

-d.
-Maintaining an inventory of weapons authorized to be carried and ammunition assigned to the district;

-e.
-Conducting regularly scheduled inspections of weapons at least once annually and maintaining inspection records;

-f.
-Authorizing the use of individual holsters;

-g.
-Observing the safe handling of weapons in the probation office;

-h.
-Periodically meeting with other district firearm officers and Probation Division personnel to review the firearms training program and suggest modifications if needed; and i.
-Act as Chairman of the District Firearm Review Board.
+- a.
+Acting as a resource person to the office in the areas of firearms policy, safety and training; - b.
+Conducting the training in the use and handling of firearms in the classroom and on the range; - c.
+Maintaining district firearms training records; - d.
+Maintaining an inventory of weapons authorized to be carried and ammunition assigned to the district; - e.
+Conducting regularly scheduled inspections of weapons at least once annually and maintaining inspection records: - f.
+Authorizing the use of individual holsters; - g.
+Observing the safe handling of weapons in the pretrial services office; and - h.
+Periodically meeting with other district firearm officers and Probation Division personnel to review the firearms training program and suggest modifications if needed;